IST Entertainment

-IST Entertainment is a South Korean entertainment company under Beyond Music.
+IST Entertainment is a South Korean entertainment company under Content Technologies.

 History

 Plan A Entertainment

 In 2011, A Cube Entertainment was established as an independent label of Cube Entertainment.
 A Cube signed its first solo artist Huh Gak and launched girl group Apink, which was made up from former Cube Entertainment trainees.

 In November 2015, LOEN Entertainment (later Kakao M and then Kakao Entertainment) acquired 70% of the entire label and subsequently absorbed it as an independent subsidiary.
 The label announced in March 2016 that it has been renamed Plan A Entertainment since it was no longer affiliated with Cube Entertainment.
 It launched its first boy group Victon in November that year.

 In early 2018, Plan A Entertainment acquired Kakao M's actor agency E&T Story Entertainment, owning 60% of the agency's shares.
 In the following months, Choi Jin-ho (founder and co-CEO) resigned and 30% of the remaining shares were sold for 3.51 billion won.
 As a result, it became a wholly owned subsidiary of Kakao M.